FAQ

 Perpetual Futures Funding Rates or Expiry Futures Basis

-On the backing asset side, staked Ethereum backing USDe will offer a yield that is currently around 4-5%.
-The delta hedged derivative positions offsetting the collateral can also earn a yield on both perpetual futures funding rates and the basis on dated futures.
+On the backing asset side, staked Ethereum backing USDe will offer rewards that are currently around 3-4%.
+The delta hedged derivative positions offsetting the backing assets can also earn income on both perpetual futures funding rates and the basis on dated futures.
+Lastly, the rewards from liquid stables held by the protocol are in line with the TradFi risk free rate.

 Basis refers to the difference between the spot price of an asset and the price of the corresponding expiring futures contract.
 More on basis trades here.